glycerine/gosimnet/README.md

     deliverDroppedSends bool,
     ) (err error)

-    AllHealthy heal all partitions, undo all faults, network wide.
+    AllHealthy heal all partitions, undoes all faults, network wide.
 All circuits
     are returned to HEALTHY status.
 Their powerOff status is not updated unless